-For 2015, each executive officer also received customary retirement plan benefits and other customary employment benefits, as in prior years.
+For 2019, each executive officer also received customary retirement plan benefits and other customary employment benefits, as in prior years.

-Salary for 2015.
-The base salaries for the executive officers were not adjusted during 2015.
-See the 2015 Summary Compensation Table for a tabular presentation of the amount of salary and other compensation elements paid in proportion to total compensation for each named executive officer.
+Salary for 2019 and 2020.
+The base salaries for the executive officers were not adjusted during 2019.
+See the 2019 Summary Compensation Table for a tabular presentation of the amount of salary and other compensation elements paid in proportion to total compensation for each named executive officer.
+As of January 1st, 2020, Mr. Danzey's compensation was increased to \$200,000 along with his assuming his duties as Chief Financial officer.

-Potential Incentive Awards for 2015.
-The CEO and all executive officers whose responsibilities primarily relate to corporate level administration had the opportunity to earn a cash payment ranging from 15% to no more than 105% of such executive's base salary (from 45% to 105% for the Chief Executive Officer and Chief Operating Officer, and from 30% to 90% for the Chief Financial Officer).
-Fifty percent of the amount of the potential award was based on achievement of specified levels of operating income from continuing operations for the Company's consolidated operating income, as adjusted for unusual items, 30% of the amount was based on achievement of specified levels of the Company's residential business operations, as adjusted for unusual items.
+Potential Incentive Awards for 2019.
+The CEO and all executive officers whose responsibilities primarily relate to corporate level administration had the opportunity to earn a cash payment ranging from 15% to no more than 105% of such executive's base salary (from 45% to 105% for the Chief Executive Officer and Chief Operating Officer, and from 30% to 90% for the Chief Financial Officer and from 15% to 75% for all other officers).
+Fifty percent of the amount of the potential award was based on achievement of specified levels of operating income from continuing operations for the Company, as adjusted for unusual items, 30% of the amount was based on achievement of specified levels of operating income of the Company's residential business operations, as adjusted for unusual items, and 20% of the amount was based on achievement of specified levels of the Company's commercial business operating income, as adjusted for unusual items.

 Executive officers whose responsibilities primarily relate to one of the Company's business units, had the opportunity to earn a cash payment ranging from 15% to no more than 75% of such participant's base salary.
-Fifty five percent of the amount was based on achievement of specified levels of their annual business unit operating income, as adjusted for unusual items, 30% was based on the achievement of specified levels of the Company's consolidated operating income, as adjusted for unusual items, and 15% was based on achievement of specified levels of the annual operating income of the Company's other business units, as adjusted for unusual items.
+Fifty-five percent of the amount was based on achievement of specified levels of their annual business unit operating income, as adjusted for unusual items, 30% was based on the achievement of specified levels of the Company's consolidated operating income, as adjusted for unusual items, and 15% was based on achievement of specified levels of the annual operating income of the Company's other business units, as adjusted for unusual items.